 6. Apply online through Smarty Grants

 Applications for 2020 have closed.
 The system automatically closes at midnight.
 It doesn't accept late applications.

 7. What happens after submitting my application?

-Your application will be assessed by the following system:
+Your application is assessed by the following system:

 Assessment scoring system

-- engagement with stakeholders (e.g. project partners, beneficiaries and broader Stonnington community etc.)
+- Engagement with stakeholders (e.g. project partners, recipients, Stonnington community)

-- capacity or efforts to improve access or participation of residents with a disability, their families and carers, older residents, residents with language barriers.
+- Ability or efforts to include people with disabilities, their families and carers, older residents, residents with language barriers

 Community Development Officer

 Call 8290 1333 or email email@example.com